benwilber/tower-sessions-cookie-store/PLAN.md

 ```

 ### Notes for Axum extractors
-- No new extractor should be required: `tower_sessions::Session` already extracts from request extensions.
+- No new extractor should be required: `tower_sessions_cookie_store::Session` already extracts from request extensions.
 - If we add any new extractors, they should be purely ergonomic (e.g. a typed wrapper) and should delegate to `Session` internally.

 ## Security and Correctness Considerations